Mick Kubarkku: Biography

 Mick Kubarkku was born near the Mann and Liverpool River Districts about 50 kilometers south of Maningrida in c.
 1922.
 He grew up in the absence of European influence in the rock-shelters in the Mann River District.
 His secluded upbringing led him to be one of the few remaining people to have recollections of painting methods for traditional rock art paintings done by elder clan members.
 Mick Kubarkku died 16 May 2008.

 Mick Kubarkku grew up in a nomadoc lifestyle, traveling all across Western Arnhem land and rotating through small outstations of civilization.
 He has painted from a very young age, learning his skills and knowledge from his father, Ngindjalakku.
 This nomad travel would take place between his father's homeland of Kulmarru and his mother's homeland Kardbam Country.
 However, on when the war began, he was sent with his brothers to the Milingimbi Mission.
 After the war, he returned to Australia and relocated to Oenpelli to work at Buffalo shooter camps.
 Shortly following this, he relocated to Maningrida in 1957 when it was newly settled by the government.

 Kubarkku was one of the first painters in this area, beginning a long-standing tradition of art in the new area.
 His work began to gain traction in markets after the creation of Maningrida Arts and Culture in 1969.
 Kubarkku delved into the art of Mimih and other spirits in the 1970s.
 His depictions of these spirits were notable because he diverged from the normal thin and spindly representations of the Mimih and instead painted them strong spirits that resembled the rocks they sprang from.
 Later in his life, Kubarkku began to depict these spirits in a new medium, carvings.
 These carvings were three dimensional, creating a sculpture like art.

 In his later years, Kubarkku remained a highly respected elder artist in the western Arnhem Land art movement.
 He lived with his family at Yirkarrakkal, his remote outstation, where he passed along his skills and helped them flourish as artists under his guidance.

-Mick Kubarkku died in 2008, leaving behind a legacy, and an individual and unique style of art Kubarkku's daughter Marina Murdilnga is a renowned fiber artist and also works through the Maningrida Arts and Culture Centre.
+Mick Kubarkku died in 2008.
+His daughter Marina Murdilnga is a fiber artist and also works through the Maningrida Arts and Culture Centre.